Public holidays in Indonesia

 The following table indicates declared Indonesian government national holidays.
 Cultural variants also provide opportunity for holidays tied to local events.
 Beside official holidays, there are the so-called "libur bersama" or "cuti bersama", or joint leave(s) declared nationwide by the government.
 In total there are 16 public holidays every year.

 List of national public holidays

 Other observances

-In addition to the official holidays, many religious, historical, and other traditional holidays populate the calendar, as well as observances proclaimed by officials and lighter celebrations.
+In addition to the official holidays, many religious, historical, other traditional holidays, and even United Nations observances populate the calendar, as well as observances proclaimed by officials and lighter celebrations.
 These are often observed by businesses and schools as holidays.

+Since the presidency of Joko Widodo, the government often give "national themes" to commemorate these observances, even if these are United Nations observances with a UN-designated theme.